What is Adderall? The Most Full Review

-Today nootropics gain more and more popularity for their function to increase your attention, memory and overall concentration by affecting the central nervous system (CSN) being used for studying, learning and heavy workloads.
+Today so called “smart drugs” gain more and more popularity mainly due to their function of increasing attention, memory and overall concentration by affecting the central nervous system (CSN).

-Adderall (nootropics psychostimulant) is one of such nootropic effectively interacting with Dopamine neurotransmitter in the brain and increasing the release of these neurotransmitters.
+Adderall (a psychostimulant) is one of such drugs which does effectively interact with Dopamine receptors and increases release of this neurotransmitter.

 Adderall is a combination of dextroamphetamine and amphetamine salts (four salts) in the proportion of 75% to 25%.

 Once dextroamphetamine and amphetamine are absorbed into the blood (which takes 15-20 minutes) they help to release dopamine (and a few other catecholamines).

 Which results in delivering extra power into the brain forming all related effects (energy, concentration, memory, attention, higher motivation, mood elevation etc.).